 Before joining FW Cook, Bindu was a partner and the Head of Executive Compensation at Linklaters LLP, an international law firm.
 Prior to that she was an attorney in the corporate and executive compensation departments at Sullivan & Cromwell LLP.
 Bindu writes and speaks frequently at regional and national ABA, NASPP and PLI events.

-Howard Dicker is a partner in the New York office of Weil, Gotshal & Manges LLP and is co-head of the Firm's Public Company Advisory Group.
-Mr. Dicker advises numerous companies regarding securities law issues, disclosure and compliance matters as well as on executive compensation and corporate governance.
-He has a diverse corporate practice, including mergers and acquisitions, proxy fights, financings, securities offerings, private equity investments, and restructurings.
+Howard Dicker is a partner in the New York office of Weil, Gotshal & Manges LLP and is Head of the Firm's Public Company Advisory Group.
+Howard advises numerous companies regarding securities law issues, disclosure and compliance matters as well as on executive compensation and corporate governance.
+He has a diverse corporate practice, including mergers and acquisitions, proxy fights, financings, IPOs and securities offerings, SPACs, private equity investments, and restructurings.

-Mr. Dicker is also active in various bar associations and organizations and speaks and writes on a variety of topics in corporate and securities law.
-He is the immediate former Chair of the Subcommittee on Employee Benefits, Executive Compensation and Section 16 of the Committee on Federal Regulation of Securities, Section of Business Law, American Bar Association.
-He is also the immediate former Chair of the Securities Regulation Committee of the Business Law Section of the New York State Bar Association.
-Mr. Dicker is a member of the Advisory Committee to the NY Chapter of the Society for Corporate Governance.
+Howard is also active in various bar associations and organizations and speaks and writes on a variety of topics in corporate and securities law.
+He is a former Chair of the Subcommittee on Employee Benefits, Executive Compensation and Section 16 of the Committee on Federal Regulation of Securities, Section of Business Law, American Bar Association.
+He is also a former Chair of the Securities Regulation Committee of the Business Law Section of the New York State Bar Association.
+Howard is a member of the Advisory Committee to the NY Chapter of the Society for Corporate Governance.
+He is a frequent contributor to Weil's Governance & Securities Watch.

-Prior to joining Weil, Mr. Dicker was an auditor and tax consultant at Price Waterhouse in New York.
+Prior to joining Weil, Howard was an auditor and tax consultant at Price Waterhouse in New York.
 There, he focused on broker-dealers in securities and commodities.
 He is licensed as a certified public accountant.

-Howard Dicker is recognized as a "Leading Lawyer" for Corporate Governance by Legal 500 US, where he is described as "exceptional" with "extraordinary depth of knowledge and the ability to get to the heart of an issue."
-He is also recognized by Super Lawyers for Securities & Corporate Finance.
+Howard Dicker is recognized as a leading lawyer for Securities: Regulation: Advisory by Chambers USA, where clients note he is "extremely knowledgeable."
+He is recognized as a "Leading Lawyer" for Corporate Governance by Legal 500 US, where he is described as "exceptional" with "extraordinary depth of knowledge and the ability to get to the heart of an issue."
+Howard is also recommended for Securities & Corporate Finance by Super Lawyers.

-Education: Mr. Dicker received his J.D., with honors, from The George Washington University Law School, his M.S. in accounting from the State University of New York at Albany, and his B.S.
-Economics (in finance and accounting) from the Wharton School of the University of Pennsylvania.
+Education: Howard received his J.D., with honors, from The George Washington University School of Law, his M.S. in accounting from the State University of New York at Albany, and his B.S. in finance and accounting from the Wharton School of the University of Pennsylvania.

 Liz Dunshee is Managing Editor of TheCorporateCounsel.net, CompensationStandards.com and DealLawyers.com, as well as The Corporate Counsel, The Corporate Executive and Deal Lawyers print newsletters.
 Prior to joining TheCorporateCounsel.net, Liz was a Partner at Fredrikson & Byron in Minneapolis, where she counseled public companies on investor communications and engagement, SEC and exchange-based disclosure requirements, listing standards, trading policies and plans, and employee compliance training.